 Hardworking and Disciplined

-This is by far the most important traits when being an entrepreneur.
+This is by far the most important trait for being an entrepreneur.
 At the end of the day, it is the most diligent people that reap the rewards, provided that they produce the results.
 Going by this logic, the majority of successful entrepreneurs are highly disciplined and extremely hardworking.
 They are willing to put in the hours, and work when everyone else is asleep.

 If you are the type of person who procrastinates a lot and skims by life by doing the bare minimum, your business will suffer.
 The good news is that you can train these traits.
 It’s not going to be easy, but it is very possible.
 Work out a schedule.
 Try your best to stick to it.
 Perhaps you only get 50% the first time.
 Aim for 55% the next time.
 Slowly but surely, you will become a more disciplined person who can organist your time effectively.
 Discipline is a muscle.
 Train it!